 Watch as Delta Dental of Colorado CEO Helen Drexler turns up the volume on the connection between oral and overall health.

 Kishore Nayak was understandably confused when his dentist recommended he see a cardiologist for a potentially serious heart condition.

 “It was surprising to hear a dentist talking about my heart,” Nayak said.
 “Since I had persistent problems with my gums, he said there was a good chance I had plaque buildup in my arteries.
 And that could be deadly.”

 When a cardiologist peeked into Nayak’s heart with a tiny camera, he discovered a 70-percent blockage in Nayak’s right coronary artery.
 Within hours of the prognosis, Nayak was in surgery getting a stent inserted to free up the blockage.

-“That advice from my dentist very likely could have saved my life,” said Nayak, who serves as interim chief information officer for Delta Dental of Colorado.
+“That advice from my dentist very likely could have saved my life,” said Nayak, who previously served as interim chief information officer for Delta Dental of Colorado.

 At the time of his surgery, Nayak was 48 years old and perfectly healthy by most measures.
 Although he had high cholesterol, he ate right and kept active, even finishing a half marathon.